Industrial

 Over the years I’ve photographed a wide spectrum of industrial processes, from the high technology of Sizewell nuclear reactor to a low-tech, though highly skilled, mud-brick maker in India.

-Each subject brings its own problems – with glass bottles at United Glass it was the heat of the glass furnace, and the ear-splitting noise of thousands of bottles jangling along the line to be cooled and tested.
+Each subject brings its own problems – at United Glass it was the heat of the furnace as ‘gobs’ of molten glass are blown to form bottles, and the ear-splitting noise of thousands of them jangling along the line to be cooled and tested.

 GlassWebsite2